Hide messageView More

 The waiter will ask what I want to drink and eat.
 Each person at the table takes a turn.
 I know it is my turn when the waiter looks at me and asks me what I want.

-I have to wait for my food to arrive.
-This may be a short or a long wait.
-I could bring something with me to keep myself busy during this time, such as a book or small game.
-I should not bring anything that makes too much noise so it does not bother other people in the restaurant.
+I can bring something with me to do while I wait for my food to arrive.
+I should not bring anything that makes too much noise, so it does not bother other people.

 When the food arrives, the waiter will place my food in front of me on the table.